ADHD Medications for Adults: ADD Treatment Q&A on Types, Side Effects

 I’ve heard that ADHD stimulants can make people more irritable or angry or increase muscle tension.
 Is this true?

-In rare cases, a side effect of stimulants is that they make people more irritable or angry.
+In rare cases, a side effect of stimulants is that they make people with ADD more irritable or angry.
 This may depend on your personality, what other disorders you may have, and which executive functions have been most affected by ADHD.
 Some people do experience increased muscle tension — your body may feel tense, or you may experience a clenched jaw — especially if you are taking higher-than-typical doses.